evature/voicekit-cordova/README.md

     eva.callbacks = { gate: function() {...} }

-Callbacks return value is described below.
+The Callbacks' return value is described below.

-Currently only the `flightSearch` callback has input parameters, they are described below.
+Currently only the `flightSearch` callback has input parameters and they are described below.
 Only the `origin`, `destination`, `departDate` parameters are mandatory - the rest are optional.

  1.  originName - human readable name of the origin location
  1.  originCode -  Airport code of the departure airport
  1.  destinationName - as above but for the destination location
- 1.  destinationCode
+ 1.  destinationCode - as above but for the destination location

  1.  departDateMin - the earliest departure date/time requested by the user (possibly null if only an upper limit is requested)
- 1.  departDateMax - the latest date/time requested by the user (possibly same as earliest if only a single date is specified, or null if only a lower limit is requested)
+ 1.  departDateMax - the latest date/time requested by the user (possibly identical to departDateMin if only a single date/time is specified, or null if only a lower limit is requested)

     *              Example:  "fly from NY to LA not sooner than December 15th"  →  departDateMin = Dec 15,  departDateMax = null
     *              Example:                  "... no later than December 15th"  →  departDateMin = null,    departDateMax = Dec 15